CatalogueOfLife/coldp/README.md

 Alternatively a URI or simple name from a class of the [NOMEN ontology](https://github.com/SpeciesFileGroup/nomen/blob/master/src/ontology/nomen.owl) can be used.

 #### referenceID
-A pointer to a Reference indicating the original publication of the name in its given combination, not the basionym.
+A pointer to a Reference that is the publication in which the scientificName was originally established under the rules of the associated nomenclatural code.

 #### publishedInYear
 The effective year the name was published, given as a 4 digit integer.